 - Have access to UFB, RBI or third party fibre that is used by N4L and is ‘ready for service’; and

 - Require a connection size from N4L that is currently available; and

 - Be willing to work with an N4L-approved company appointed by N4L

-Based on the current rollout approach schools sitting outside this criteria will not be offered a connection until 2015 or 2016.
+Based on the current rollout approach schools sitting outside this criteria will not be offered a connection until late 2015 or 2016.

 Throughout the rollout N4L will continually review schools that meet the above criteria.
 Should this list reflect a bias toward a particular demographic N4L will step in and ensure a greater balance of schools are represented.